KarimaMoustafa/WebbFontaine_Task/README.md

 and this command for running frontend part(Angular) "npm start"

 # Running
-use username "karima" and password "password" for login
+use username "karima" and password "password" for login. also need to add token from github